OpenBB-finance/OpenBB/website/content/sdk/reference/economy/glbonds.md

 ---
 title: glbonds
-description: Webpage on 'glbonds' function - a data scraping tool for global bonds information.
+description: "Webpage on 'glbonds' function - a data scraping tool for global bonds" information.
 It returns name, coupon rate, yield and change in yield.
 keywords:
 - glbonds